mindymallory/PriceAnalysis/manuscript/Preface.md

 I am writing *Commodity Price Analysis: Understand and Produce Market Commentary and Forecasts* and *R Companion to Commodity Price Analysis* while teaching ACE 427, an upper level course on Price Analysis at the University of Illinois.
-The books are inteded to be read together, but one could read *Commodity Price Analysis* without reading the *R Companion*.
-I am writing them as separate books because I can imagine professors teaching Price Analysis may not want to use R for analysis.
+The books are intended to be read together, but one could read *Commodity Price Analysis* without reading the *R Companion*.
+I am writing them as separate books because I can imagine some will prefer to read the general coverage of *Commodity Price Analysis* and may not be interested in learning R for analysis.
-In this case they could use *Commodity Price Analysis* in their course and do analysis in the software package of their choice.

 I am releasing these books while they are very early in development.
 Partly because the Lean Publishing model of 'Publish Early, Publish